Defjoint777/2d1d315d-bb92-48c0-b19f-19529a45e5ff/README.md

 ## Questions

-1. What is the purpose of `venv`, and how does it relate to system-wide installations?
+1. What is the purpose of `venv`, and how does it relate to system-wide installations? venv creating virtual environment which helps us to avoid dependencies conflict and systemwide libraries installation.
-2. How can you check whether you're currently inside a virtual environment?
+3. How can you check whether you're currently inside a virtual environment? which python3
-3. What happens when you run `pip install <package>` inside a virtual environment?
+5. What happens when you run `pip install <package>` inside a virtual environment? i will get <package> installed but it will be only in this environment available
-4. How does `pip freeze` help with project reproducibility?
+7. How does `pip freeze` help with project reproducibility? with pip freeze > requirements.txt we cant save information of installed packages, with pip install -r requirements.txt we can install of the packages listed in requirements.txt
-5. Why might you want to use different versions of the same library in different projects?
+9. Why might you want to use different versions of the same library in different projects? in different projects we got different versions of packages not all versions of packages are compatible with each other.

 ## Advice